 Summer Semester - March 1 (full-time admission)

-- A minimum of a master of science degree in nursing from an accredited college or university: Commission on Collegiate Nursing Education (CCNE), Accreditation Commission for Education in Nursing (ACEN), or NLN Commission for Nursing Education Accreditation (CNEA), or approved request for waiver (see specific admission information below)
+- A minimum of a Masters of Science degree in Nursing from an accredited college or university: Commission on Collegiate Nursing Education (CCNE), Accreditation Commission for Education in Nursing (ACEN), or NLN Commission for Nursing Education Accreditation (CNEA), or approved request for waiver (see specific admission information below)

 - Current unencumbered license as a registered nurse in the United States, the state in which student plans to participate in any clinical experiences

-- National certification and recognition or licensure as a nurse practitioner in the state in which student practices
+- National certification and recognition or licensure as a Nurse Practitioner in the state in which he/she practices

 - Nursing GPA of 3.0 on a 4.0 scale in Masters Program